dylanirlbeck/tailwind-ppx/README.md

 project hierarchy.
 Though not required, it's recommended that you [configure the path](#-path) to your `tailwind.css` file (relative to your project root).

+### Ignore `.tailwind_ppx_cache` in your version control

+`tailwind-ppx` will generate a `.tailwind_ppx_cache` folder in your project root to optimize the validation performance.
+If you're using a version control system, you don't need to check it in.

 ### Moving or changing your `tailwind.css` file

 If your `tailwind.css` file changes (or you move it) you'll need to rebuild your